-I visited Bruges for my birthday in December.
-After a night at a hotel in Zeebrugge, we headed to Bruges city for our day trip.
-It was a bit of gray winter day, but very busy.
+It was a bit of a gray winter day, but very busy.
 The streets and houses of Bruges all looked super cute and the soft red bricks made the city very warm and welcoming.

 After some shopping, we ended up at Chez Vincent and had some amazing Belgium fries overlooking the St. Salvator’s Cathedral.
 By now, it was pitch dark and even colder.
 We did a lot in Bruges in one day and called it a night.

-With many famous churches, the university and the second largest municipality in Belgium, the city is busy and vibrant.
-Ghent houses many festivals, like the lights festival, music & dance and film festivals, so the city is always buzzing.
+With many famous churches, the university, and the second-largest municipality in Belgium, the city is busy and vibrant.
+And Ghent is worth visiting.
+Ghent houses many festivals, like the lights festival, music & dance, and film festivals, so the city is always buzzing.

 The historic character of the city of Ghent is almost completely preserved, making it a history lover’s dream and one of the most beautiful cities in Belgium.

 Things to do in Ghent in one day